BRIXTOL/i18n/readme.md

 ## Usage

 Pass in a currency code that is lowercase, uppercase or a mixture of both.
-There is 1 export available, the `i18n` function exposes `mutate` option in the 2nd parameter.
-When `true` function is curried.
+There is 1 export available, the `i18n` function exposes a `mutate` option.
+When `true` is passed then the function is curried.
 If you do not need to mutate the default response is returned.

 ### Response